-2.1.3 Topography
+2.1.3 Topography\

 The topography along the Okaloosa County shoreline varies from near sea level with exposed tidal flat at low tide, to about 25 to 30-foot high dunes on the undeveloped portion of Okaloosa Island.
 The terrain on the back bay area is mostly level with gently undulating topography in mostly urban developed landscape.
 General elevation is mapped between 10 to 20 feet above mean sea level (U.S. Geological Survey (USGS) topographic quadrangle).
 Occasional knolls of 50-foot height occur inland from the Choctawhatchee Bay shoreline.
-Further inland, on Eglin AFB reservation, bluffs of 70+ feet line stream banks and taper off into broad terraces.
+Further inland, on Eglin AFB reservation, bluffs of 70+feet line stream banks and taper off into broad terraces.

-2.1.4 Geology
+2.1.4 Geology\

 Okaloosa Island is composed of mostly Holocene sediments.
-This material consists of guartz sand with little organic matter and clay.
-It is mostly fine to medium-grained sandsized quartz forming the beaches and dunes along the Gulf coastline.
+This material consists of quartz sand with little organic matter and clay.
+It is mostly fine to medium-grained sand-sized quartz forming the beaches and dunes along the Gulf coastline.
 Along the Bay shoreline, the material is undifferentiated quartz sands, consisting of fine to coarse grained material with varying percentages of silt and clay.
 The tributaries and streams that empty into the Bay along with adjacent lands are mapped as alluvial deposits.
 This material is restricted to river flood plains, and consists of quartz fine to coarse sand, silts and clays with higher percentage of organic material.
 The Citronelle Formation outcrops further inland, north of the Bay (Eglin AFB managed lands).
 It is composed of fine to coarse grained sands with gravel, silt and clay.
 It is often oxidized to reddish hues in exposures.
 (Florida Geological Survey, 1993, Open-file Series 16).
+Depth to competent rock is variable throughout the study area because bedding dips towards the southwest.
+Depth to top of rock along the coast is typically greater than 200 feet.